MSc Finance and InvestmentFind a programme

 |Part-time study available||No, full-time only|

 This programme is designed to provide you with a thorough grounding in the theoretical and practical sides of finance.
-It contains compulsory elements in asset pricing, corporate finance, financial reporting and analysis, and quantitative methods and offers optional units in areas including derivatives, investment management and financial modelling.
+It contains compulsory elements in asset pricing, corporate finance, financial reporting and analysis, quantitative methods and empirical finance, and offers optional units in areas including derivatives, investment management, credit risk, financial modelling, banking, behavioural finance and advanced corporate finance.

 The programme is suitable for individuals with good undergraduate degrees in economics or accounting and finance, but also for those with more scientific backgrounds (e.g. an undergraduate education in mathematics, engineering or natural sciences).